What Is An Engagement Score?

 Page views don’t tell the whole story of article performance.
 Content needs to both grab the reader and hold their attention.
 If you’re just measuring the number of page views, you may be missing out on other factors which are keeping your readers engaged on your site.
 This is where an article’s Engagement Score comes in – it will let you know what happens beyond the click, so you can understand the quality of traffic on your site.

 The Engagement Score allows you to pinpoint winners and articles that might need some improvements to keep readers engaged.

 Across the Newsroom dashboards, when you click on an article you are able to see specific information for that article.
-For example, when you are in the Activity Dashboard or the Overview Dashboard, you are able to see article specific details.
+For example, when you are in the Alerts Dashboard or the Overview Dashboard, you are able to see article specific details.
 This includes an Engagement Score.
 This article will review why Engagement Score is so important and how this metric is calculated.